gumaerc-testorg/21m.294-spring-2005/content/pages/readings.md

 title: Readings
 uid: eb4000ce-bd6d-fe68-40b2-ac68a5e8893e
 ---
-This page presents a complete reading list for the course, followed by a table listing the particular [assigned readings](https://ocw-studio.odl.mit.edu/sites/21m-294-popular-musics-of-the-world-spring-2005/type/page/edit/eb4000ce-bd6d-fe68-40b2-ac68a5e8893e/#Assigned_Readings) for each lecture session.
+This page presents a complete reading list for the course, followed by a table listing the particular {{% resource_link "ae977886-67ae-46b0-97f7-c4d01f077a84" "assigned readings" %}} for each lecture session.

 ## Readings List